-Main theoretical tools: Stochastic Processes, Modelling and Simulations, Statistical Mechanics.
+Main theoretical tools:Stochastic Processes ,Modelling andSimulations,StatisticalMechanics.MechanicsStatistical

 Statistical mechanics of complex systems

 Understanding complex phenomena like the emergence of collective or auto-organized dynamics in many-body systems requires to master advanced concepts and methods of statistical mechanics and stochastic process theory.
 Particular important is the modeling of complex systems which finds several applications e.g. to biology, material science, economic or social phenomena.
 We are interested to study complex behaviors in granular materials and transport processes.